Papua New Guinea Vacations and Tours

 In a few words, Papua New Guinea is a colourful equatorial wonderland.
-Situated 160 kilometres/100 miles north of Australia, it is part of the second largest island in the world after Greenland.
-It is also the highest tropical island with 70% of it being cloaked in dense tropical forests.
-This is the reason for the 20,000 species of different flowering plants to be found on Papua New Guinea tours.
+Situated 160 kilometres/100 miles north of Australia, it is part of the second-largest island in the world after Greenland.
+It is also the highest tropical island with 70% cloaked in dense tropical forests.
+This is why the 20,000 species of different flowering plants are found on Papua New Guinea tours.

 Papua New Guinea Travel Information

 Rich with nature, it has rugged razor-backed mountains, lush vegetation including rainforests, reef and mangrove swamps as well as palm-fringed beaches.
 The coral reefs support a huge variety of fish of which there are 1200 different species.
 This also allows for excellent scuba diving on Papua New Guinea tours.
 For water sport enthusiasts, Papua New Guinea also offers canoeing, kayaking and fishing.